mxmxmarexmxm/ChatFlix/README.md

    - Conveniently scroll to the message being replayed for context.

 10. **Preview Other Users' Profiles**

     - Users can view the profiles of other ChatFlix members to learn more about them.

+11. **Scroll to Bottom of Chat**

+    - Easily navigate to the latest messages by scrolling to the bottom of the chat.

+12. **Message Reactions**

+    React to messages with various emojis and expressions to engage in conversations.

+13. **Sending Code Blocks**

+    - Share code snippets with syntax highlighting, and preview in a VS Dark theme.

+14. **Image Sending in Chat**

+    - Send and receive images within chat messages for better communication.

 Feel free to adjust this list further as needed for your project.